fscorrupt/awesome-stars/README.md

 - [h2oai/h2ogpt](https://github.com/h2oai/h2ogpt) - Private chat with local GPT with document, images, video, etc. 100% private, Apache 2.0.
 Supports oLLaMa, Mixtral, llama.cpp, and more.
 Demo: https://gpt.h2o.ai/ https://gpt-docs.h2o.ai/
 - [Casvt/Kapowarr](https://github.com/Casvt/Kapowarr) - Kapowarr is a software to build and manage a comic book library, fitting in the *arr suite of software.
 - [jeanslack/Videomass](https://github.com/jeanslack/Videomass) - Videomass is a free, open source and cross-platform GUI for FFmpeg
-- [PiotrMachowski/Xiaomi-cloud-tokens-extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) - This tool/script retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.
+- [PiotrMachowski/Xiaomi-cloud-tokens-extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) - This tool retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.
 - [SickChill/sickchill](https://github.com/SickChill/sickchill) - Less rage, more chill.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [hurlenko/mloader](https://github.com/hurlenko/mloader) - Download manga from mangaplus.shueisha.co.jp